Welcome to Germantown Academy

 Annually, 375+ students from all three divisions play an instrument, and performances include divisional concerts with bands, orchestras and ensembles.
 Choral groups are found all across the school as well.

 GA hosts more than 80 Middle and Upper School sports teams and club programs.
-With a no-cut policy and more than 75 percent of the student body participating, all Patriots can find their place here.
+With more than 75 percent of the student body participating, Patriots can find their place here.

 The path to college.